 Buying, selling or letting a property in Doncaster?
 Order your Electrical Installation Condition Report or Electrical Safety Certificate now…

-We provide Electrical Installation Condition Reports (EICRs) in Doncaster at a fixed fee of £110 + VAT (up to 10 circuits).
+We provide Electrical Installation Condition Reports (EICRs) in Doncaster from £120 + VAT (up to 10 circuits).
 The report is a survey of the wiring of a property and will suggest any remedial works which should be undertaken, to bring the property up to standard.
 Electrical Reports (or certificates as they are often called) are often requested by landlords, property buyers and by those part exchanging with a builder.

 Part exchange Electrical Reports & Landlord Electrical Reports issued in Doncaster.